rpii/nightwatch-ci-html-reporter/README.md

 		interface it determines where the generated report will be saved. */
 	reportsDirectory: __dirname + '/reports',

-	/* The filename that the html report will be saved as. */
-	reportFilename: 'generatedReport.html',
+	/* A prefix inserted in the front of the base filename. */
+	reportFilenamePrefix: '',

+	/* Relative path to custom theme.
+When this is given, `themeName` will be ignored. */
+	customTheme: 'relative/path/to/theme.html',
 	/* Boolean.
 If true we ensure the generated report filename is unique by appending a timestamp to the end. */
 	uniqueFilename: false,